 For anyone who is thinking of starting a new congregation, here’s a few tips from those who are already doing it, on things they wish they’d known earlier:

 Before you start:

 - Pray.
 A lot.
 This needs to become a regular habit of the leadership team, together.

 - Learn all you can about the people you are trying to reach: What is their history?
 How do they relate?
 What do they value?

 - Have a leadership team, rather than just one person leading.
-4 or 5 is an ideal size for a team.
-To grow a community you have to be a community.
+4 or 5 is an ideal team size.
+Your relationships must be meaningful.

 - Don’t start too quickly, but don’t wait too long to start either.

 - Start with what you have.
 If you wait for the perfect resources, timing, team, setting or plan – it may never happen!

 - Keep it simple and reproducible from the very beginning (or you will end up exhausted!).